Chocolate-Dipped Banana Bread Truffles

 - Using your fingers or a fork, crumble the banana bread into very small pieces in a medium mixing bowl.
 Add cream cheese to the bowl and, using a fork, mash the banana bread crumbs and cream cheese into a creamy, uniform consistency.

 - Using your hands, roll the banana bread/cream cheese mixture into even balls 1-2 inches in diameter.
-(This should produce about 60 balls, but there is no need to be precise here - make them larger or smaller if you prefer.)
-Place the balls on a wax-paper-lined baking sheet and refrigerate for at least 30 minutes, but as long as overnight.
+(This should produce about 50 truffles, but there is no need to be precise – make them larger or smaller if you prefer.)

-- Allow the truffles to cool at room temperature until firm.
-Refrigerate up to 3 days.
+- Allow the truffles to cool at room temperature until firm and then transfer to the refrigerator.

 - Store truffles in the refrigerator for up to 5 days.
 Serve chilled.